 The prostate is a small gland about the size of a walnut.
-The prostate gets bigger as men get older.
-It is divided into 2 lobes and has an outer layer called the capsule.
+It is divided into 2 lobes and surrounded by an outer layer called the capsule.
+The prostate gets bigger as you get older.

 The prostate contains muscle tissue and glandular tissue.
-Glandular tissue is tissue that releases (secretes) certain substances.
+Glandular tissue releases (secretes) certain substances.

-The prostate produces a fluid that mixes with sperm (from the testicles) to make semen.
-The fluid is kept in a tube-shaped gland that sits behind the bladder.
-This gland is called the seminal vesicle.
+The prostate produces a fluid that mixes with sperm from the testicles to make semen.
+This fluid is stored in 2 tube-shaped glands called the seminal vesicles.
+They are found just behind the bladder.
 During sex, the muscle tissue helps force (ejaculate) prostate fluid and sperm into the urethra.

-The male sex hormone testosterone (made in the testicles) controls how the prostate works.
-Testosterone is responsible for things like your sex drive, getting an erection, and muscle development.
+The sex hormone testosterone is made by the testicles.
+It controls how the prostate works.
+Testosterone is responsible for things like sex drive, getting an erection, and muscle development.